EP303: The Earth-Expansion Model Part B -- Answers to A Hundred Puzzles

 Long-term falls in Sea-level

-It will be apparent that average long-term sea-levels must be falling, simply because Earth-Expansion means more or less the same amount of water has to be spread over a greater area of the Earth's surface.
+It will be apparent that average long-term sea-levels ought to be falling, simply because Earth-Expansion means more or less the same amount of water has to be spread over a greater area of the Earth's surface.
 Since we know the rate of expansion, we can try to calculate the rate of fall.

 Such a calculation was attempted earlier in How Seafloor Spreading affects the level of oceans and seas: The Expansion Equilibration Model .
 Here are some extracts from .